-2.6 The strongest feedback was the need for voice overs on all lecture slides. (>50 comments detailed this point).
+2.6 The strongest feedback was the need for voice overs on all lecture slides.

 - PowerPoints are useful to learn from however without verbal explanation from a teacher I find it harder to understand. - PowerPoints without lecture explanations are pretty useless. - Would be 1000 times better with a voice over for extra detail and clarification. - Ones which are narrated are pretty similar to ordinary lectures.